By Carla Olivo, USMC Spouse

 All the things you need for a few nights on the road: a change of clothes, toothbrush, toothpaste, deodorant, and medications.
 If you have kids still in diapers then having several changes of clothing can be a lifesaver.
 On a PCS from Florida to Virginia, my infant wet through two sets of clothes!
 Luckily, we had a waterproof cover for the car seat.

 My husband’s uniforms are also hand carried because on at least two occasions, he had to start work before our household goods arrived.

-Hand carry any important document that you do not have downloaded onto your computer or a thumb drive.
+Hand carry any important documents that you do not have downloaded onto your computer or a thumb drive.
 This would include education records, other school related papers, medical files such as vaccination records, pet records/vaccinations, and financial records.

 I always pack my jewelry.
 It doesn’t take up much room and its easy to transport.
-I pack a special watch of husband’s and other items that are one of a kind, irreplaceable.
+I pack a special watch of my husband’s and other items that are one of a kind, irreplaceable.
 My kids each received an item made from my husband’s BDU’s when he graduated from the Army War College.
 My son’s wallet and my daughter’s purse made from his uniform are always hand carried to the next duty station.

 Electronics and Toys

 For little ones, a container of favorite toys can keep them occupied in the car or the hotel.
 It’s also nice to have those comfort items come bedtime in a strange bed.
 I used to purchase some new toys, many times from a consignment store, that I would pull out once we got to our new duty station.
 It was a good way to keep the kids busy until we got the house set up and the cable turned on.
 For older kids and adults, you would want to pack away laptops, phones, hand held game consoles and all chargers.